 "This must be Heaven," Sgt.
 Simmons said with a weary smile.
 He stared up at the beautiful blonde and sighed.
 "What's your name, angel?"

-"Nice name," he said.
-"But what's a pretty thing like you doing in a war zone?"
+"Nice name," he said, as she cradled his head against her chest.
+"But what're you doing in a hot zone?"

 "I'm a forward scout for the ResMed teams," she explained.
 "The battle is over.
 We won."

 "Doesn't feel much like a victory," he said bitterly.
 "Last thing I remember was me and my boys charging one of those D'Couri particle beam emplacements."
 He nodded weakly toward a nearby slope that was littered with debris, both organic and metallic.
 "The damned cannon opened up on us and next thing I know there's you.
 Not that I'm complaining about the company.
 Be nice if I could feel my legs though.
 How bad is it?"

 "I'm sorry," she said, keeping his face turned toward hers with a gentle hand.
 "Your wounds are serious."

 "Yes, spinal injuries," Mercy agreed.
 "Nothing the Nanosurgeons can't repair.
 Just relax and wait for the ResMeds."

 Simmons did as she suggested, letting her softness and warmth soothe away some of the horror of the past hours.
 "You know, I have some furlough coming up," he told her.
 "Was thinking 'bout hitting the beaches on Selacias V for some R and R. How'd you like to come with me?
 Once the Docbots get done patching me up, I mean."